tikv/tracing-active-tree/README.md

 ## Benchmark

 There are overheads when tracing.
-When tracing huge task trees, the overhead may obvious.
+When tracing huge task trees, the overhead may be obvious.
 Run benches in the `benches` folder to check it.

 You may also enable the feature `coarsetime` for a better performance of fetching system time.

-There are some examples of the overheading, generally, huge (both wide or deep) trees will bring performance penalty:
+Here are some examples of the overheads.
+Generally, huge (both wide or deep) trees will bring performance penalty:

 ```console
 > cargo bench --features="coarsetime" --bench deep_tree